The Essential Guide to

 Retention Analysis

-• Show you how well your product retains its users and establish a baseline to measure overtime
+• Show you how well your product retains its users and establish a baseline to measure over time

 • Uncover the window of time you have to guide users to value